ezEngine/docs/docs/animation/skeletal-animation/animated-mesh-asset.md

 ![Animated Mesh Asset](../media/animated-mesh-asset.jpg)

 Animated meshes are placed in a scene with a dedicated [animated mesh component](animated-mesh-component.md).
-Which animations are played on it can be controlled either with a [simple animation component](simple-animation-component.md) or an [animation controller component](animation-controller/animation-controller-component.md).
+Which animations are played on it can be controlled with a [simple animation component](simple-animation-component.md) or an [animation controller component](animation-controller/animation-controller-component.md).

 ## Asset Properties